-Students interested in careers in communication and journalism will find that our department offers a broad range of professional and research courses in a sound interdisciplinary academic program.
-Courses include writing, speaking and analyzing messages; forms of interpersonal communication; mass media effects and audiences' interpretations of media messages and images.
+Students interested in careers in communication and media will find that our department offers a broad range of professional and research courses in an interdisciplinary academic program.

 Students can earn an undergraduate degree in communication.
 Within this degree area, students may take courses in human communication theory, media writing, multimedia production, web design and management, public relations, advertising, cross-cultural communication, rhetoric, interpersonal communication, small group communication, magazine and feature writing, communication research, and photography.